jahwin/wecodefy/README.md

 # You can generate Models,Views,Controller by using Dev Management Tool

-Before use below url make sure your app is in developement mode [.env]
+Before use below url make sure your app is in development mode [.env]

 ```
 http://{app_url}/dev-ui